N1C logo

 This calculator complements the N1C VARIANT guidelines for eligibility assessment of pathogenic variants to antisense oligonucleotide treatments.
 Please use the guidelines alongside this calculator.
 The calculator will direct you towards the relevant sections to read within the guidelines to help you with the assessment.
 For an understanding of how the assessments work, please also take a look at our training videos.
 By using this calculator, you agree to our license and the conditions indicated in our disclaimer.
 The full code of the calculator is available on GitHub.

-If you use this calculator, please cite our manuscript: Cheerie et al., 2024
+If you use this calculator, please cite our publication: Cheerie et al., 2025

 If you have any questions about the calculator or suggestions for improvement, please reach out to Marlen Lauffer (marlen@n1collaborative.org).